 - I like Donuts.

 COPYRIGHT is a form of intellectual property which gives the creator of an original work exclusive rights for a certain time period in relation to that work, including its publication, distribution and adaptation.
 Copyright applies to any expressible form of an idea or information that is substantive and discrete.
 Some jurisdictions also recognise "moral rights" of the creator of a work, such as the right to be credited for the work.

 COPYRIGHT-FREE would be to give up all of the rights previously mentioned.

 ROYALTY-FREE refers to a type of contract between a two entities (you and me), that is employed when licensing the rights to use content, such as music.
-The term Royalty-Free means that once the content is licensed under a set of guidelines, the licensee is normally free to use it in perpetuity without paying additional royalty charges.
+The term ROYALTY-FREE means that once the content is licensed (purchased by you) under a set of usage conditions (see below), the licensee (you) is free to use it in perpetuity without paying additional royalty charges.

 1. You may not upload my music to a Youtube MUSIC channel.

 3. You may not sell/share or redistribute my music in any way other than as part of your creation.